Telegram-Mini-Apps/telegram-apps/packages/documentation/docs/libraries/twa-sdk/components/theme-params.md

   textColor: '#000000',
 });

-// tp will be automatically updated in case, Telegram changed
+// themeParams will be automatically updated in case, Telegram changed
 // theme parameters.
 ```